JoeyyScott/general-gielinor-game/TESTING.md

             |     [PC](https://github.com/JoeyyScott/general-gielinor-game/blob/master/readme-files/user-stories/user8pc.png)     |

     + As a **user** I want a way to return to the home page after the quiz has ended.
-        + At any point throughout the quiz, the user is able to press the Home icon the header to return back to the home page.
+        + At any point throughout the quiz, the user is able to press the Home icon in the header to return back to the home page.
-        + Once the user completes all questions on their current instance of the Quiz, they will be presented with a "Play GGG again" button should they so wish to.
+        + Once the user completes all questions on their current instance of the quiz, they will be presented with a "Play GGG again" button should they so wish to.
             |                                                     Home Button                                                     |
             | :-----------------------------------------------------------------------------------------------------------------: |
             | [Mobile](https://github.com/JoeyyScott/general-gielinor-game/blob/master/readme-files/user-stories/user9mobile.png) |